Montana State hosts Moody and Montana - WTOP News

 Bozeman, Montana; Saturday, 9 p.m.
 EST

-BOTTOM LINE: Montana takes on the Montana State Bobcats after Aanen Moody scored 23 points in Montana’s 74-69 win over the Weber State Wildcats.
+BOTTOM LINE: Montana visits the Montana State Bobcats after Aanen Moody scored 23 points in Montana’s 74-69 win against the Weber State Wildcats.

-The Bobcats are 9-1 in home games.
-Montana State is 6-8 against opponents with a winning record.
+The Bobcats have gone 9-1 at home.
+Montana State is 3-2 in one-possession games.

-The Grizzlies are 8-6 in Big Sky play.
-Montana is 2-4 in games decided by 3 points or fewer.
+The Grizzlies are 8-6 against conference opponents.
+Montana is 6-4 when it wins the turnover battle and averages 10.8 turnovers per game.

-TOP PERFORMERS: Raequan Battle is scoring 17.0 points per game with 3.1 rebounds and 0.9 assists for the Bobcats.
-Jubrile Belo is averaging 12.7 points and 5.9 rebounds while shooting 61.2% over the past 10 games for Montana State.
+TOP PERFORMERS: Tyler Patterson is shooting 34.4% from beyond the arc with 1.6 made 3-pointers per game for the Bobcats, while averaging 5.5 points.
+Raequan Battle is averaging 17.3 points over the past 10 games for Montana State.

-Moody is averaging 15.5 points for the Grizzlies.
-Josh Bannan is averaging 14.7 points over the last 10 games for Montana.
+Josh Bannan is averaging 14.7 points, 8.5 rebounds and 3.8 assists for the Grizzlies.
+Moody is averaging 2.4 made 3-pointers over the last 10 games for Montana.

 LAST 10 GAMES: Bobcats: 8-2, averaging 69.7 points, 26.5 rebounds, 11.1 assists, 7.3 steals and 3.0 blocks per game while shooting 45.7% from the field.
 Their opponents have averaged 64.4 points per game.